raulpardo/pilot-risk-analysis-model/README.md

 The repository contains the code of two different examples.
 The directory `iot-example/` contains an example on using PILOT in an automatic number plate recognision (ANPR) system.
-The directory `cookie-management-example` contains an example depicting how to benefit from our analyses in cookie consent banners.
+The directory `cookie-management-example/` contains an example depicting how to benefit from our analyses in cookie consent banners.

 Both examples have the structure.
 The contain the following two